yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ### TDB_External
 ![External](./TDB_External.jpg)

 TDB_EXTERNAL uses a TDBStore in the internal flash for security rollback protection and a TDBStore on the external flash for the data.
-This configuration all kvstore C API paths, besides the nonsecure path, are mapped to work with the SecureStore class and this class will handle the use of the two TDBStores.
-The nonsecure path will be mapped to the external TDBStore directly.
+This configuration all kvstore C API calls are mapped to work with the SecureStore class and this class will handle the use of the two TDBStores.
 Unless configured differently the external TDBStore will work on top of the default block device, while the internal TDBStore will work with the FlashIAPBlockdevice.
 The external TDBStore block device can be set to any of the following block devices.
 SPIF, QSPIF, DATAFASH and SD.

 This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL.